Deborah Kerr

 Following the lukewarm success of her debut Hollywood features, The Hucksters and If Winter Comes, both in 1947, Kerr found critical praise in Edward, My Son (1949), for which she received her first Academy Award nomination for Best Actress, becoming the first Scottish person to be nominated for an acting Oscar.
 Though she found major commercial success in King Solomon's Mines (1950) and Quo Vadis (1951), the latter the highest grossing film of 1951, reviews were often lackluster for her performances, highlighting her typecasting.
 In 1953, Kerr had a critical resurgence in the major hit From Here to Eternity, which reestablished her as a serious actress and earned her a second Academy Award nomination for Best Actress.

 Throughout the 1950s, Kerr starred in a string of major commercial and critical successes.
-She earned three consecutive Academy Award nominations for The King and I (1956), Heaven Knows, Mr. Allison (1957), and Separate Tables (1958), and starred in the progressive drama Tea and Sympathy (1956), and the romantic classic An Affair to Remember (1957).
-By the 1960s, her career had slowed, though she remained somewhat prominent in film due to successful roles in The Sundowners (1960), The Grass Is Greener (1960), The Innocents (1961), and The Night of the Iguana (1964).
-She made sporadic appearances in films until The Assam Garden in 1985, which was her final film role.
+She earned three consecutive Academy Award nominations for The King and I (1956), Heaven Knows, Mr. Allison (1957), and Separate Tables (1958).
+She also appeared in the progressive drama Tea and Sympathy (1956), in which she had starred on Broadway in 1953.
+Later, the romantic classic An Affair to Remember (1957).
+By the 1960s, her career had slowed, though she remained somewhat prominent in film due to successful roles in The Sundowners (1960 - her 6th Oscar nomination), The Grass Is Greener (1960), The Innocents (1961), The Chalk Garden (1964) and The Night of the Iguana (1964).
+She made sporadic appearances in films and television (earning an Emmy nomination for A Woman of Substance in 1984) until The Assam Garden in 1985, which was her final film role.

 Kerr received numerous accolades throughout her career, including two Golden Globe Awards and nominations for six Academy Awards, four British Academy Film Awards, and an Emmy Award.
 In 1994, having already received honorary awards from the Cannes Film Festival and BAFTA, Kerr received an Academy Honorary Award with a citation recognizing her as "an artist of impeccable grace and beauty, a dedicated actress whose motion picture career has always stood for perfection, discipline and elegance."